Last updated on November 17, 2022

 According to one version, the first pairs formed in a rather interesting way.
 All the Ukrainian single girls were lined up and then the grooms would come up in a line to the ladies standing in front of them.
 According to another version, the process of choosing a life partner was a game of catch-up: a man chased a woman and led her to the chapel.
 But if no one managed to catch up with a woman, then she had the right to choose a life partner herself.

 Today the city has about 500 thousand people.
 In the rating of the largest cities of Ukraine in terms of the number of inhabitants, Nikolaev proudly takes 9th place.
-Each visitor finds something here: someone is crazy about the contemplation of aquatic species, someone likes ancient architecture (yes, there are buildings of the 18th-19th centuries), And someone also likes the zoo, where you can walk days!
-By the way, the city is also called “the cradle of educated people”, and local residents will definitely tell you that the first gymnasiums with a high level of educational services were working here more than 100 years ago!
+Each visitor finds something here: someone is crazy about the contemplation of aquatic species, someone likes ancient architecture (yes, there are buildings from the 18th-19th century), And someone also likes the zoo, where you can walk for days!
+By the way, the city is also called “the cradle of educated people”, and residents will tell you that the first gymnasiums with a high level of educational services were working here more than 100 years ago!

 According to the Institute of Demography, the average age of marriage in Ukraine for the first time for men is up to 28 years, and for women — up to 25.

 The tendency among Ukrainians to marry at 20 is a thing of the past.
 Both men and women are increasingly choosing to build a career and ensure financial stability.

 Previously (in the Soviet Union) it was different.
 If a girl had not married by the end of the university, then she was considered hopeless.
 After all, she will not be able to get married until someone divorces, because at the age of 30 all men have already been married.
 It was even inconvenient not to get married by the age of 30.
 The fact that a woman herself may want to do something else was considered a perversion.